About us

 I can speak to the confidence that has been gifted to me through weaving.
 Each and every task I have thrown my way, and I'm able to complete, I am able to attribute to that one day when I was 13 and thought, "is it that easy?"

-I can speak to the feeling of kinship to my Ancestors that fills me every time I touch Cedar.
+I can speak to the feeling of kinship to my Ancestors that fills me every time I touch Cedar or see a Tree that was harvested prior.

 I can speak to the impacts that colonialism and climate change have had on the art form, and how weaving itself is resistance.